TheCahyag/MinecraftAnimation/README.md

 ### Testing / Stress testing
 * Local server
 * Public server on the box
+* Find a point at which the number of block changes lag the server

 ## Bug List
 * Sometimes when running a command the server will stop for 40.7 seconds (1.11.2|6.1.0)
 * If the animation database file is being used an error is thrown to console, this needs to be accounted for so that when the database file can't be used the plugin is disabled
+* Removing a frame that doesn't exist -- /animate name frame delete_frame 0 will throw an error if there are no frames for the given animation

 ## Random Notes for me